MarkoSchuetz/plover-TCIM/Theory Introduction_EN.md

 Since there are 37 Zhuyin symbols in total, but general steno machines only have about 22 to 28 keys, the keys must be pressed simultaneously to fully express all Zhuyin symbols.

-Each Chinese character can be divided into initial symbol and final symbol, and the two do not interfere with each other.
-Therefore, the initial symbols and final symbols can be discussed separately:
+Each Chinese character can be divided into (a possible empty) consonant symbol and rhyme symbol, and the two do not interfere with each other.
+Therefore, the consonant symbols and rhyme symbols can be discussed separately:

-### Initial symbols
+### Consonant symbols

-The input of initial symbols only requires four keys, namely ㄅ, ㄆ, ㄇ, ㄈ and the change
+The input of consonant symbols only requires four keys, namely ㄅ, ㄆ, ㄇ, ㄈ and the change
 key: "變".

 The input method is as follows: